Tommy Lee Wallace: Early life and education

-Early career
+Career

 Wallace entered the film business while attending USC film school, starting as an art director and film editor for commercials and industrial films.
 While in school, he began collaborating with childhood friend and fellow student John Carpenter, working on Carpenter's Dark Star (1974), a low-budget, science-fiction comedy that began as a student film.
 In 1976, he worked as sound effects editor and art director on Carpenter's second film, Assault on Precinct 13.
 He continued working with Carpenter, serving as production designer and co-editor of Halloween (1978) and The Fog (1980).
 In addition to his behind-the-scenes duties for these last two films, Wallace also appeared in front of the camera: intermittently as The Shape (the masked Michael Myers in the closet scene) in Halloween, and in The Fog as several different ghosts; his voice was also featured in both films as TV/radio announcers.

-Directorial debut

 For Halloween II, John Carpenter (who was producing) initially offered directorial responsibilities to Wallace.
 After careful deliberation, Wallace declined, citing disappointment with the script (the job eventually went to Rick Rosenthal).
 He did, however, agree to write and direct the third film in the franchise, Halloween III: Season of the Witch, which was the first and only one to deviate from the Michael Myers storyline (Wallace's voice was also featured as the announcer and the munchkin singers in the "Silver Shamrock" commercial).

-Later work

 Throughout the 1980s and 1990s, Wallace continued to write and direct for television and film.
 Notable work includes writing the screenplay for 1982's Amityville II: The Possession; co-writing and directing 1988's Fright Night Part 2 starring Roddy McDowell; and adapting and directing the 1990 television miniseries adaptation of Stephen King's epic horror novel It.

 Wallace's work in television was varied, including directing episodes of the cult TV series Max Headroom; the 1980s revival of The Twilight Zone; and Baywatch.
 At the height of television film popularity in the 1990s, Wallace directed several notable films, including an adaptation of the Vincent Bugliosi novel, And the Sea Will Tell (1991), The Comrades of Summer (1992), Steel Chariots (1997), and The Spree (1998).

 In 1983, he co-wrote a second draft of the film adaptation of the 1980 novel The Ninja with Carpenter.
 In 1986, he performed the title song of Carpenter's film Big Trouble in Little China as part of the band The Coup de Villes, alongside Carpenter and another friend, Nick Castle.